 If you didn’t hear, Facebook’s AI programs almost took over the world.
 Alright, maybe not that dramatic, but they got so “smart” they started communicating in a language that us mere humanoids couldn’t comprehend.
 Don’t worry, they shut it down, but this shows the power that AI has to create systems and processes that will empower businesses to send hyper-targeted and extremely contextual marketing messages.

 Still not onboard the AI train?
 If you’re one of the 140 million Spotify users, you’ve already likely been subject to AI marketing.
 Log in and check out your daily mix playlists, or even better your Discover Weekly playlist.
 You’ll find songs you can’t help but love because the technology is set on an algorithm that “knows” what you like.
-Yea, it’s kind of creepy, but it creates an awesome user experience.
+Yea, it’s kind of creepy, but using artificial intelligence in your marketing can create a one-of-a-kind user experience.

 A more practical example for marketing would be Phrasee, a company that uses artificial intelligence to curate content that feels more human.
 Sounds weird that we would use a robot to sound human, but it’s based on psychology and allows us to create headlines, subject lines, or blog titles that captivate our audience.